John Howman

 John Howland (26 April 1895 - 4 April 1958) was an English cricketer.
-Howland was a right-handed batsman.
+Howman was a right-handed batsman.
 He was born at Stow-on-the-Wold, Gloucestershire.

 Howland made his first-class debut for Gloucestershire against Warwickshire at Edgbaston in the 1922 County Championship.
 He made twelve further first-class appearances for the county, the last of which came against Kent at the Nevill Ground, Tunbridge Wells, in the 1923 County Championship.
 In his sixteen first-class matches, he scored 128 runs at an average of 6.40, with a high score of 23.

 He died at Oxford, Oxfordshire, on 4 April 1958.